F-Haferkorn/ogis-cxxloop-examples/the_existing_compounds.md

 ## About Existing Compound-Statements   ##

 ### ANSI-C Compound-Statements ###
-From the very beginning if C there are the well known **compound statements**.
+From the very beginning of C there are the well known **compound statements**.

 	if(<cond>) {} else{}
 	while(<cond>) {}